fossasia/eventyay-tickets/video/README.rst

 venueless is brought to you by `pretix`_, `pretalx`_, and `rash.codes`_.

-**This project is in a development stage and currently not intended for production use.**
+**This project is in a development stage and requires in-depth technical knowledge for production use.**

 License
 -------